Using Usage Monitor Data with PTF

 For example, suppose you have 100 PTF tests in your test repository.
 You receive a bundle from PeopleSoft that consists of updates to ten PeopleCode objects.
 Based solely on the data stored by PTF, you cannot determine which PTF tests you need to run to test the bundle, because PTF does not track references to PeopleCode.

 You can use Usage Monitor in conjunction with PTF to address this issue.
-Usage Monitor tracks references to all PeopleTools managed objects, including PeopleCode.
+Usage Monitor tracks references to additional PeopleTools managed objects, including PeopleCode.
 When you associate a test and test case with Usage Monitor all the actions taken while Usage Monitor is active are associated with the test and test case you specified.

 A test coverage report correlates project data, PTF data, and Usage Monitor data to identify, in this example, which PTF Tests in the test repository reference one or more of the PeopleCode objects delivered in the bundle.